 For clients with traumatic histories, I typically use methods that geared toward deep healing.
 This methods include Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS), Sensorimotor or Somatic techniques, and Adult Attachment techniques.

-Below you’ll find a general and brief overview of each of these therapies.
+Below you’ll find a general and brief overview of some of the modalities I use.

 Initially the focus is on the present and looks at what and how a person thinks more than why a person thinks that way.
 Depending on circumstances and life history, this how and why focus can quickly resolve maladaptive thoughts an behaviors At times, effective therapy might be as short as a couple sessions, but other times a deeper look into core beliefs and schema may be required.
 The extent of depth depends on the specific needs of the individual.